Cleveland Clinic Lerner Research Institute Logo

 Research

-The goal of our research team is to develop effective brain stimulation therapies for brain conditions that are tailored to the needs of each patient.
-This research leverages the fields of neurophysiology, data science, feedback (closed-loop) control, and dynamical systems to in order identify circuit-wide neural dynamics causally linked to the manifestation of brain conditions, and to develop closed-loop brain stimulation techniques that control these dynamics in real-time.
+The goal of our research team is to advance the development of brain stimulation therapies that are tailored to the needs of each patient.
+This research leverages the fields of neurophysiology, data science, feedback (closed-loop) control, and dynamical systems to identify circuit-wide neural dynamics causally linked to the manifestation of brain conditions, and to develop closed-loop brain stimulation techniques that control these dynamics in real-time.
 Our group also develops technologies and methods to enable and advance research and innovation in the neuromodulation field.
 These technologies include portable electronic systems to deliver devices and multi-objective closed-loop stimulation therapies to objectively quantify motor performance in patients with movement disorders.

 Biography

-David Escobar, PhD is Assistant Staff in both the Department of Biomedical Engineering, Lerner Research Institute, and with the Neurological Institute at Cleveland Clinic, where he directs the Neural Dynamics and Modulation Laboratory.
-Dr. Escobar received both his MS and PhD in aerospace engineering from the University of Minnesota in 2012 and 2015, respectively.
-His graduate research surrounded data-driven modeling of dynamical systems and robust feedback (closed-loop) control.
-In 2015, he joined the Department of Neurology at the University of Minnesota as a postdoctoral fellow, where he conducted preclinical and clinical research on neurophysiology, the pathophysiology of Parkinson’s disease, neural signal processing, and closed-loop deep brain stimulation (DBS) therapies.
+David Escobar, PhD, is Assistant Staff in the Department of Biomedical Engineering, Lerner Research Institute, and the Neurological Institute at Cleveland Clinic, where he directs the Neural Dynamics and Modulation Laboratory.
+He is an Assistant Professor at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
+Dr. Escobar received his MS and PhD in aerospace engineering from the University of Minnesota in 2012 and 2015, respectively.
+His graduate research was directed at developing and validating robust feedback (closed-loop) control systems for uninhabited aerial vehicles and high-speed underwater vehicles that travel inside a gas bubble to increase their speed.
+In 2015, he joined the Department of Neurology at the University of Minnesota as a postdoctoral fellow.
+He conducted preclinical and clinical research on neurophysiology, the pathophysiology of Parkinson’s disease, neural signal processing, and closed-loop deep brain stimulation (DBS) technologies.
+In 2018, Dr. Escobar became a faculty in the Department of Neurology at the University of Minnesota, where he led research to accelerate the development of closed-loop DBS technologies for Parkinson’s disease.
+He joined the Cleveland Clinic in 2021 to establish a clinical research and technology development program aimed at

 Education & Professional Highlights